alphagov/government-service-design-manual/service-manual/assisted-digital/action-plan.md

     url: /service-manual/assisted-digital
 ---

-The assisted digital action plan will help you to:
+The information in this document will help you to:

 * understand the needs of your assisted digital users
 * develop assisted digital support that meets their needs